 “Every time you can solve a problem in a faster, cheaper, longer lasting, more economical, more human way, it’s a chance to use unique keywords and a chance to rank above bigger companies.”

 If you want a cheat sheet, take a look at how this piece, the one you’re reading, has been written and break it down in a similar fashion.
-You can as well download a pdf version of the infographic cheat sheet.

 If you want to start a blog, check out this thorough step-by-step tutorial of how to start a blog on Slashercareer.com.
 It’s amazing and really goes into a lot of detail on every little choice and consideration.

 Obviously original content is paramount.
 But it’s important to keep an eye on other posts within your niche.
 Find pieces of content that you love, or that have helped you the most, and figure out why that is.

 Is it the layout, linked videos, short snappy sentences that get to the point or is it more in-depth paragraphs that fill out all the details?

 Are any of these qualities shared amongst the majority of the posts in this niche?
 If so, it might be something that’s worth taking on and applying to your own posts.
 If not, does it add to the content, or could it be done differently?

 Once you start getting more traffic it might be worth experimenting and see what sticks with your readers.